top of page

 Looking at the returns for the S&P 500 from 1926 (on a logarithmic scale), we can pick out the 2000-2010 lost decade (along with the two market downturns during that time) mentioned above.

-The aftermath of the Great Depression is also evident, resulting in another lost decade from 1929-1939.
+The aftermath of the Great Depression is also evident, resulting in another lost decade from 1929 to 1939.

-If we cherry-pick our dates, we can see that the S&P 500 was still below its September 1929 level 15 years later!
+If we cherry-pick our starting date, we can see that the S&P 500 was still below its September 1929 level 15 years later!

 Again, the press proclaimed the death of equities a few years later!